Q&A WITH THE INVENTOR

 A: Believe it or not, figuring out the name took a lot longer than probably any phase of inventing the brush.
 But to make a long story short, I looked in the dictionary for words that were similar to the word, “angle,” and the word, “vertex,” came up.
 After I read the full definition of, “vertex,” it became clear that, “The Vertex Toothbrush®,” was the perfect name.

 Q: How should I properly use The Vertex Toothbrush®?

 A: Simply use the brush as you would normally use your standard toothbrush.
-Holding the handle horizontally allows you to not only cover both upper and lower teeth at the same time.
-But you can now, depending upon if you are brushing your upper or lower teeth, also brush both tooth and gum at the same time as well.
-Also, the rounded handle lets you easily turn the head of the brush to the inner workings of your mouth allowing you to brush this area with ease.
-And the wider heard is perfect for tongue cleaning.
-And do not forget to twist the head, pointing either up or down, to help you brush behind your molars unlike you have never done before.
-And yes, you can hold the brush more vertically when you are brushing your front teeth, but I promise, in a short amount of time, you will find your best ways to both use and love The Vertex Toothbrush® (and don't forget to rinse both the head and handle of the brush when you a done brushing).
+Holding the handle horizontally allows you to not only cover both upper and lower teeth at the same time, but you can now, depending upon if you are brushing your upper or lower teeth, also brush both tooth and gum at the same time as well.
+Also, the rounded handle lets you easily turn the head of the brush to the inner workings of your mouth allowing you to brush the backs of your teeth with ease.
+And the wider head is perfect for tongue cleaning.
+And do not forget to twist the head pointing either up or down to help you brush behind your molars unlike you have never done before.
+And yes, you can hold the brush more vertically when you are brushing your front teeth, but I promise, in a short amount of time, you will find your best ways to both use and love The Vertex Toothbrush® (and after brushing, don't forget to rinse both the head and handle of the brush).
 Please view video for more information.

 Q: Any last thoughts?

 A: Everybody, welcome to The Vertex Toothbrush®!!
 And please do not hesitate to send to me your thoughts in regards to your new experience using the brush for I truly hope you enjoy and continue to use The Vertex Toothbrush®.
 Thank you!!